gkonovalov/android-vad/README.md

 <a id="3">[3]</a>
 [Yamnet VAD](https://github.com/tensorflow/models/tree/master/research/audioset/yamnet) -
-YAMNet is a pretrained deep net that predicts 521 audio event classes based on the AudioSet-YouTube corpus, and employing the Mobilenet_v1 depthwise-separable convolution architecture.
+YAMNet is a pretrained deep neural network that can predicts 521 audio event classes based on the AudioSet-YouTube corpus, and employing the Mobilenet_v1 depthwise-separable convolution architecture.

 ------------